 - The Substantial Gainful Activity (SGA) threshold factors an applicant’s monthly earnings.
 If an applicant exceeds the threshold, he or she will not qualify for disability benefits.
 Blind applicants are allowed to make more than non-blind applicants.
 As of 2018, a blind person may average monthly earnings of $1,970 or below and still qualify for benefits.

 - The SGA level changes every year to match changes in general wage levels.
 By law, the monthly earnings limit usually increases each year if the Consumer Price Index For Workers increases.

 - Blindness and low vision are more prevalent than people realize.
 The National Health Interview Survey finds that roughly 24 million people age 18 and older have reported vision loss.
 Vision loss is a problem that can significantly change the course of a person’s life.

 - However, legal blindness is even worse.
 Legally blind individuals become blind for a number of reasons.
 Some individuals have been born with blindness.
 They have never seen the world and have suffered the disability from birth.
 People who are blind from birth comprise only a portion of the blind community.

 - Some blind applicants for social security are struggling from illness.
 Other blind persons became blind due to serious injuries.

 People also become blind from disabling conditions, such as:

 Overall, blindness is very problematic.
 Blind persons must manage both medical costs and lifestyle changes.
 In fact, people who are born blind have to adapt in a number of ways.
 These adaptation expenses can be very high.

-A top disability attorney can help with all of these issues.
-If a blind person receives disability benefits, life may become significantly easier.
-Blind, disabled workers should contact a top disability lawyer today.
+An experienced disability attorney can help with all of these issues.
+If you or someone you know is blind you should contact a disability lawyer today.